 Since way back in those awkward preteen days (was it only me?) you’ve been told that bras are the perfect piece to push up and accentuate your breasts while helping you feel supported, secure, and confident.
 But now we all have another option: the bralette.
 This sexy yet casual style is making a huge shift in the fashion scene and even gaining influence on how our everyday clothing is worn and styled.
 If you’re wondering what the deal is, I’m here to fill you in!

 When it comes to choosing a bra vs bralette, I’m going to break down what sets these two types of undergarments apart.
 Then I’ll discuss in which scenarios a bralette vs bra might be preferable and share some ideas on styling bralettes for you bralette newbies!

 Let’s start by acknowledging what a bra vs bralette has in common.
 The purpose of both is to cover and hold your breasts while you go about your day!
 In this way, they’re the same.
 But it’s how they do this, the silhouette they make, and the materials used that differ.

-Bralettes provide a thin layer of padding which is sometimes just the fabric of the bralette itself, and gives you more of a natural look and feel throughout your day.
-Oftentimes, the fabric of the bralettes are made from super breathable materials, like traditional cotton or a more innovative hemp fabric, but they make a perfect replacement for the padding in a traditional bra.
-You’ll enjoy the little-to-no padding from bralettes if you enjoy the comfort and flexibility that comes with cups in a bra that aren’t molded.
+Bralettes provide a thin layer of coverage and are oftentimes made from super breathable materials, like traditional cotton or more innovative hemp fabric, which makes a perfect replacement for the padding in a traditional bra.

 BRALETTE VS BRA: UNDERWIRE